When you use an Instant Pot to pressure cook beets, you can have fork-tender, finger-staining vegetables in 30 minutes, from start to finish!

 • Unlock the lid.
 Once the steam dissipates, use a sharp knife to poke the beets.
 If the knife pierces the flesh without too much resistance, they’re done.
 If the beets still seem a little too hard, cook them under high pressure for 2 to 5 more minutes.

 • Once the beets have cooled, slice off the tops and slide the skins off.
-(Try this baking soda trick to get the beet stains off your hands.)

-• I love making quick pickles with my steamed beets like in this recipe.
+• I also love making quick pickles with my steamed beets like in this recipe.
 Simply slice up the beets into uniform pieces, season to taste with salt and pepper, and add a liberal splash of balsamic vinegar.
 Marinate the beets for at least 30 minutes, stirring once or twice, before adding a generous glug of extra virgin olive oil.
 (If I’m eating the beets later, I add the olive oil right before I serve it.)

 Video